mhpaler/ets/docs/key-concepts.md

 Semantically, a Tagging Record reflects **"who tagged what, from where and why"**.

-Every Tagging record has a unique Id computed from the hashed composite of Target Id, Tagger and Publisher addresses cast as a uint256.
+Every Tagging record has a unique Id computed from the hashed composite of Target Id, Record Type, Tagger and Publisher addresses cast as a uint256.

 ```solidity
 /**